amitvermanit/Audio_call/ReadMe.md

 2. Run the webrtc_python.py file
 3. Open http://localhost:5173 on chrome, and open another instance of localhost:5173 on incognito in chrome
 4. Click join on both browsers
-5. The audio from the second run instance is sent to the python server.
-6. You can here the processed audio on the first run instance with some delay or slow motion.
-7. For debugging the input streams you can use "save_wav_from_bytes" in webtrc_python.py file and pass necessary parameters to it.